ShangtongZhang/DeepRL/README.md

 # DeepRL

+> If you have any question or want to report a bug, please open an issue instead of emailing me directly.

 Modularized implementation of popular deep RL algorithms by PyTorch.
 Easy switch between toy tasks and challenging games.

 Implemented algorithms: